 High blood pressure (hypertension) is a leading cause of kidney disease and kidney failure (end-stage renal disease).
 Kidney disease can also cause a type of high blood pressure called renal hypertension.

 Hypertension can cause damage to the blood vessels and filters in the kidney, making removal of waste from the body difficult.
-Once a person is diagnosed with end-stage renal disease, dialysis -- a blood-cleansing process -- or kidney transplantation are necessary.
+Once a person is diagnosed with end-stage renal disease, dialysis—a blood-cleansing process—or kidney transplantation is necessary.

 What Are the Symptoms of Kidney Disease?

 - Decrease in amount of urine or difficulty urinating